 Nathan Wallace is a Senior Service Technician and expert in HVAC maintenance and repair at Standard Heating & Air Conditioning, where he has worked since 2001.
 Nathan is happy to share his knowledge about how your furnace and heat exchangers work.

 There are many different types of heat exchangers.
 Their purpose is to safely transfer heat, and they have many applications, including space heating, refrigeration and cooling, power stations, chemical plants, and other processes.
-This blog is about the types found in a forced-air furnace, like the ones in many Twin Cities homes.
+This blog is about the types found in a forced-air furnaces, like the ones in many Twin Cities homes.

 How Do Heat Exchangers Work?

-Heat exchangers, metal shells and tubes, work by transferring heat from one place to another.
+Heat exchangers, metal shells, and tubes work by transferring heat from one place to another.
 When a furnace burns natural gas or propane fuel, its exhaust/combustion by-products (also known as flue gas) enter and travel through the heat exchanger.
 The hot flue gas heats the metal as the gas makes its way to the exhaust outlet of the furnace.
 As this is happening, the hot metal heats the air circulating over the exterior of the heat exchanger.

 Primary Heat Exchanger